Posted on Leave a comment

 Dog show results and AKC records

 Breeders active in AKC conformation produce dogs evaluated publicly against the breed standard.
-Searching AKC records for American Akita show results identifies breeders whose dogs have been assessed by qualified judges, one of the strongest signals of a serious program.
+Searching AKC records for American Akita show results identifies breeders whose dogs have been assessed by qualified judges.

 Veterinarian and trainer referrals